Ontario's OHIP Card: The Definitive Guide

 • Laser eye surgery

-Non-covered services can be expensive and come as an unpleasant surprise when you are least able to deal with surprises.
+Non-covered services can be expensive and come as an unpleasant surprise when you are least expecting them.
 We highly recommend getting a private insurance plan.
-Our tool can help you find great rates.
+All you need to do is use our comparator to compare plans and get free quotes from multiple providers to help you buy a plan that's perfect for you.

-How do I apply for an Ontario health card?
+How do I apply for an OHIP card?

-To apply for an OHIP card as a first-timer you will need to visit a ServiceOntario centre in person.
-The list of documents required depends on your status as a Canadian citizen, permanent resident, permanent resident applicant or other.
+So where to get OHIP card?
+To apply for OHIP card as a first-timer you will need to visit a ServiceOntario centre in person.
+The ohip card requirements and the list of documents necessary depends on your status as a Canadian citizen, permanent resident, permanent resident applicant or other.

 • Complete the Registration for Ontario Health Coverage form 0265-82 below: